socialfoundations/causal-features/README.md

 This repository contains code and supplementary materials for the following preprint:
 ```
 @misc{nastl2024predictors,
-      title={Predictors from causal features do not generalize better to new domains},
+      title={Do causal predictors generalize better to new domains?},
       author={Vivian Y. Nastl and Moritz Hardt},
       year={2024},
       eprint={2402.09891},